swongg/shopify-front-end-challenge/README.md

 3) Images retrieved from the API call are stored in window's local storage so that the user will not need to perform another API call (provided that the contents of the local storage are not cleared) if they re-visit the web application.
 This feature was implemented to optimize for performance since API calls can be really slow.

+4) A loading spinner will appear on the screen until the photos have successfully been fetched from the API.

-4) Each image contains an expand button which reveals more information regarding the photo for the users that want to learn more!
+5) Each image contains an expand button which reveals more information regarding the photo for the users that want to learn more!

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/46267622/148666783-3d9fa0ba-9776-4149-b6e3-a19f0b7aa4e4.png)